Senate vote to reverse Trump's tariffs on Canada tests Republican support

 Also Read

+Meanwhile, at the southern border, authorities seized over 21,000 pounds last year.

-Kaine warned that tariffs on Canadian goods would ripple through the economy, making it more expensive to build homes and military ships.
+Democrats warned that tariffs on Canadian goods would ripple through the economy, making it more expensive to build homes, outfit military ships and pay for daily goods.

-We're going to pay more for our food products.
-We're going to pay more for building supplies, he said.
-So people are already complaining about grocery prices and housing costing too much.
-So you raise the cost of building supplies and products.
-It's a big deal.
+These tariffs are a tax increase on American families -- plain and simple, said Senate Democratic Leader Chuck Schumer of New York.
+He argued that the increased costs for American households were being done simply to give a tax cut to Trump's billionaire friends.

+Schumer said he agrees with taking on China which really has hurt us in trade every step of the way.
+But the tariffs don't make sense for an ally whose economy is so interconnected with the US economy.
+He added the tariffs are creating uncertainty with businesses and consumers.

 Still, Trump has claimed that the amount of fentanyl coming from Canada is massive" and pledged to follow through by executing tariffs Wednesday.